volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 for right ZZZZ_1.YYY and second filter ZZZZ_2.YYY

-filters must have thec same attenuation, same type.
+filters must have the same attenuation, same type.

 Then in the plugin,, select filter named with _1.
 Save, a new button appears to enable swapping!